LINGYUAN1201/LINGYUAN1201.github.io/_portfolio/portfolio-3.md

 ---
-title: "Business Studies Based on System Dynamics Simulation"
+title: "Impact of Digital Transformation Decisions on Market Investment: A System Dynamics and Evolutionary Game Approach"
-excerpt: "Research article"
+excerpt: "Operational Research"
 collection: portfolio
 ---

-In this study, system dynamics simulation is introduced into business studies.
-A mathematical model is constructed based on the elements of benefits, costs, losses and penalties of each subject, and the influence of each element on the subject's decision-making is analysed by solving the dynamic differential equations.
-And use Python, MATLAB and Netlogo to simulate the dynamic game behaviour among multiple subjects.
+This study conducts a systematic dynamics analysis to examine whether decisions regarding digital transformation in enterprises can attract market investments.
+An evolutionary game model is constructed based on the elements of returns, costs, losses, and penalties for each entity.
+By solving dynamic differential equations, the study analyzes the impact of various elements on the decision-making of entities, followed by a simulation analysis.